KHONSAY: POEM OF MANY TONGUES

 —Hajj bir Ali bir Dakon (Mahri, Yemen)

 Mahri (also Mehri) is spoken by about 115,000 people in Yemen and Oman and is a remnant of the indigenous languages spoken in the southern Arabian Peninsula before the arrival of Islam to the region and the Arabic language that came with it.
 Mahri is primarily oral.
 The line was written by Hajj bir Ali bir Dakon using a slightly modified Arabic script, and translated by Sam Liebhaber.
-His published poetry marks a milestone in writing Mahri, which has several dialect, and has not been written before.
+His published poetry marks a milestone in writing Mahri, which has several dialects, and has not been written before.

 (10) Hokšey Himhen, ‘uTThin, kaphan, Hokšey